 Together they watch the car slowly sink, and they stay until there’s not even a bubble at the surface that could give away what just happened.

-Cade sits behind Derek, ‘Have you ever thought about getting a Harley?’
+Cade straddles the bike behind Derek, grabbing the handrails with both hands, ‘Have you ever thought about getting a Harley?’

 Derek doesn’t even glance backwards, revving up the engine.
 ‘Nope.’